The 4th Industrial Revolution Is Here. Are You Ready?

 The Internet Of Things.
 The IOT simply refers to the ability of many non-computers (cars, manufacturing machines, appliances, hospital equipment, etc.) to connect to the internet and connect to other devices.

-Notice that all of these technologies feature one of two things: massive connectivity or the blending of the digital and physical worlds.
+Notice all of these technologies feature one of two things: massive connectivity or the blending of the digital and physical worlds.

 How The 4IR Will Affect Companies